vanyabombom/ReactProject/README.md

-# CyberTech Store (Commerce KNP231)
+# 4epuShop

-Welcome to the **CyberTech Store**, a cutting-edge e-commerce platform designed with a "Neo-Future" aesthetic.
-This project showcases a modern frontend architecture built with React 19 and TypeScript, featuring a sleek, dark-themed UI with glassmorphism elements, dynamic product routing, and specialized features like a Trade-In calculator.
+Welcome to the 4epuShop, a cutting-edge e-commerce platform designed with a "Neo-Future" aesthetic.
+This project showcases a modern frontend architecture built with React 19 and TypeScript, featuring a sleek, light-themed UI with glassmorphism elements, dynamic product routing, and specialized features like a Trade-In calculator.

 ## 🚀 Tech Stack